mykelalvis/FT/Traveller/Spacecraft/20-ton Launch/20 Ton Launch.md

 `7` - Four roomy passenger seats are installed, folding into the floor if necessary.
 A conference table can be stowed  during  transit,  and  erected  as needed.
 Holographic  technology  allows  a wide variety of maps and other information to be displayed, in two or three dimensions as necessary.

 #### Cargo
-`8` - Cargo consists of consumables and the passengers’ luggage.
+`8` - Cargo consists of consumables and the passengers' luggage.

 ## 20-ton Survey Launch